Helping Children & Parents in Alberta

 Assessments for ADHD is critical to understand the child’s strengths and how attention affects learning.

 Comprehensive assessments must be conducted to understand the nature of the child’s ADHD and when the ADHD is helpful for the child or a hindrance.
+Any assessment for ADHD must also evaluate the student’s behavioural, emotional, and social functioning; as well as their strengths, learning needs, and executive functions.

 Learn More About Our Clinicians Who Provide ADHD Assessments